Vasu1990/Generative-AI/README.md

 - **Chain-based Chatbot**: An implementation using LangChain's chain capabilities.
 - **Resume Chatbot**: A chatbot designed to answer questions based on a resume, using ChromaDB for vector storage.

 ### 2. OpenAI Resume Bots

 This section explores different approaches to building a resume-parsing chatbot using OpenAI's tools.

 - **ResumeBot using OpenAI Library**: A resume chatbot built directly with the core OpenAI Python library.
 It can analyze a resume and answer questions about it.
 - **ResumeBot using OpenAI Agent SDK**: An implementation that uses the more advanced OpenAI Agent SDK to create a more sophisticated and interactive resume bot.

+### 3. Google SDK Projects

+This section contains projects built using the Google SDK.

+- **Competitor Research Tool**: An automated tool for conducting competitive analysis by scraping and analyzing retail websites.

 ## Getting Started